0xPolygonID/docs/docs/wallet/wallet-app/identity-recovery.md

 <img src={useBaseUrl("img/recovery-7.png")}  width="300" align="center" />
 </div>

-7. Paste the private key copied from the Privado ID app and click IMPORT.
+7. Paste the private key copied from the Privado ID Wallet app and click IMPORT.
 This will create a second account labeled as Account 2 (Imported).
 <div align="center">
 <img src={useBaseUrl("img/recovery-8.png")}  width="300" align="center" />
 </div>

-Now, if you ever lose access to your device or the Privado ID app, you can log back into the Privado ID Wallet app using this imported account and regain access to your identity and credentials.
+Now, if you ever lose access to your device or the Privado ID Wallet app, you can log back into the Privado ID Wallet app using this imported account and regain access to your identity and credentials.

 ### Steps to Recover Your Identity and Credentials
-1. Open the Privado ID app and click Connect via crypto wallet.
+1. Open the Privado ID Wallet app and click Connect via crypto wallet.
 <div align="center">
 <img src={useBaseUrl("img/recovery-9.png")}  width="300" align="center" />
 </div>